WHAT IS MISSION CAMP LIKE?

 WHAT WILL STUDENT PASTORS DO AT MISSION CAMP?

 Camp is designed to free Student Pastors from a lot of responsibility so that they can spend time building relationships with their students.
 Each evening there will be a Student Pastor Gathering one hour before the worship service for prayer and fellowship.
 This meeting takes place while the students are in their evening Prayer Gatherings with their Family Groups.
-For this reason, it is best for Student Pastors not to serve as Family Group Leaders.
+For this reason, it is best for Student Pastors not to serve as Life Group Leaders.
 We think that this is an extremely important aspect of Student Life.

 DO WE HAVE TO BE A SPECIFIC DENOMINATION TO ATTEND STUDENT LIFE CAMP?